brianstorti/brianstorti.github.io/_posts/2015-02-22-understanding-bundler-setup-process.md

 [adding them to the `$LOAD_PATH` variable](https://github.com/bundler/bundler/blob/master/lib/bundler/runtime.rb#L39).

 ##### And that is also what happens with `bundle exec`
-This is good moment to understand what happens when we use `bundle exec` to run a command.
+This is a good moment to understand what happens when we use `bundle exec` to run a command.
 `Bundler` will simply add the value `-rbundler/setup` to the environment variable `$RUBYOPT`.
 [Here is where it's done](https://github.com/bundler/bundler/blob/master/lib/bundler/shared_helpers.rb#L81).
 This will tell `ruby` to require `bundle/setup` before running any command, and that will let `Bundler` do its magic to the `$LOAD_PATH`, as we just checked.